Luigi Pistilli

 Luigi Pistilli (19 July 1929 – 21 April 1996) was an Italian actor of stage, screen, and television.

 At one time Pistilli was one of Italy's most respected actors of stage, screen, and television.
 In theater, he was considered one of the country's finest interpreters of Bertolt Brecht's plays in The Threepenny Opera and St Joan of the Stockyards.

 He is known to Italian horror movie buffs mainly for his three 1972 thrillers Twitch of the Death Nerve, Iguana with the Tongue of Fire and Your Vice is a Locked Room and Only I Have the Key.
-Pistilli committed suicide in 1996 at age 66.
+Pistilli died by suicide in 1996 at age 66.

 Biography

 Pistilli was born in Grosseto, and studied acting at Milan's Piccolo Teatro, graduating in 1955.
 Although he went into acting in films, he never completely severed his ties with the theater and often returned to appear in plays directed by Giorgio Strehler.

 He appeared in many Spaghetti Westerns such as The Good, the Bad and the Ugly (1966) (as the priest Pablo Ramírez, brother of Eli Wallach's character Tuco) and in For a Few Dollars More (1965) as the cunning second-in-command Groggy (his first credited film role).
 He played the murderous Albert in the Mario Bava giallo Twitch of the Death Nerve (A Bay of Blood) in 1971.
 He had a regular role on the popular Italian television Mafia drama La piovra (The Octopus).
 He also appeared as the main villain in Death Rides a Horse (1967).

 After a role in the 1970 Charles Bronson thriller Cold Sweat, in 1972 he appeared in two giallo films Iguana With the Tongue of Fire and Your Vice Is a Locked Room and Only I Have the Key (playing an alcoholic), and appeared as an exorcising priest in the 1974 cult horror film The Eerie Midnight Horror Show (aka The Sexorcist).